healthonrails/annolid/annolid/annotation/labelme.md

 cd labelme
 python examples/instance_segmentation/labelme2coco.py --labels labels.txt input_dir output_dir
 ```
 where input_dir might be *my_video* and output_dir might be *my_video_coco*.

 NOTE:  If you encounter problems running `labelme2coco.py` on Windows or installing its dependencies, see Appendix 1 below for a solution.

+:warning: **Labelme's labelme2coco.py script fails silently if the --labels file does not exist** as discussed in the [issue #4].(https://github.com/healthonrails/annolid/issues/4)

 ## Appendices